 What does addressing root causes really look like?
 See picture below

-Take someone with a damaged gut, or Chronic Inflammation, which is the underlying cause of so many diseases.
+Take someone with a damaged gut, or Chronic Inflammation, which deserves capital letters as it is a contributing factor for so many diseases.
 A short list includes allergies, Alzheimer’s disease, arthritis, asthma, cancer, COPD, Crohn’s, chronic fatigue, cystic fibrosis, diabetes, emphysema, fibromyalgia, heart disease and stroke, high blood pressure, lupus, multiple sclerosis, obesity, depression, anxiety, PTSD, and more.

 Many people who suffer these conditions are not offered a way to healing by traditional “you have this condition, take this pill” paradigm that we’ve become too cozy with.
 It’s just too complicated and time consuming to sit down and take a full history with a patient, looking into every emotional, dietary and lifestyle variable, and to vigilantly put together a web of factors that all contributed to their current condition for our healthcare model to handle.
 It’s not the fault of our doctors, as they can only treat as they are taught and learn to.

 So, we prescribe painkillers and send them on their way.
 This is not healing.
 It is symptom suppression, for sure, and while that is important, it needs to be thought of as a temporary solution while the condition is truly and completely resolved, if possible.
 Making someone temporarily feel better without treating the underlying cause self-perpetuates dependency.
 As illogical as this model is, it almost seems as if the pharmaceutical companies prefer it this way, as it is great for the bottom line.
-I won’t go there, but I hope that everyone recognizes that this is exactly what it looks like.
+I won’t go there, although I kinda just did, because it’s difficult to ignore that this is exactly what it looks like.

 Now that we are seeing such a spike in painkiller addiction and heroin abuse, it’s time to start making some noise about this.
 Do you know someone with a condition that “requires” pain killers to manage?
 They are at risk.
 I urge you to help them find answers and get down to the root cause of their issues, and help them wean their way out of the opiate cycle.
+Many chronic conditions, including autoimmune conditions, are greatly affected by diet, activity level, stress management, general lifestyle.
+Maybe you can help empower someone you know.
+Be it a little fire under their feet or picking htem up and taking them to the gym with you.
 We’re all victims of this at some time.
 Sugar, tobacco.. they hit the same receptors as Vicodin and heroin, albeit in much weaker ways.
 Think I’m crazy?
 Try telling a child, or some adults, that they’ll never eat sweets again.

 It’s basic chemistry.
 Painkillers are NOT A SOLUTION.
 They are (sometimes) a temporary reprieve from pain WHILE you also address all dietary, lifestyle, and other causative factors for your condition.